 Campylobacter species are gram-negative, spiral-shaped, and nonspore-forming bacteria that thrive best in microaerophilic environments.
 The first Campylobacter may have been discovered as early as 1913; however, it was not until 1963 that the genus Campylobacter was formally recognized, having been categorized as Vibrio spp.
-Currently, the family Campylobacteriaceae includes the genera Campylobacter and Arcobacter.8 Campylobacter comprises 14 Campylobacter species, and Campylobacter jejuni (C. jejuni) is frequently linked to human gastroenteritis.
+Currently, the family Campylobacteriaceae includes the genera Campylobacter and Arcobacter.
+Campylobacter comprises 14 Campylobacter species, and Campylobacter jejuni (C. jejuni) is frequently linked to human gastroenteritis.

 Most human infections caused by Campylobacter usually involve C. jejuni, one of several species within the Campylobacter spp.9 In underdeveloped nations, Campylobacter infections are most commonly recorded in young people.
-Both children under one year of age and those under five in Southeast Asia have shown peak infection rates.10 Between 2.9% and 15% of children in Southeast Asia were previously found to have Campylobacter spp.11 According to the World Health Organization, AMR in Campylobacter spp. is a growing global concern and poses a significant public health threat.12 The Centers for Disease Control and Prevention estimates that each year in the United States, Campylobacter space 1.3 million cases of human illness.13
+Both children under one year of age and those under five in Southeast Asia have shown peak infection rates.
+10 Between 2.9% and 15% of children in Southeast Asia were previously found to have Campylobacter spp.
+11 According to the World Health Organization, AMR in Campylobacter spp. is a growing global concern and poses a significant public health threat.
+12 The Centers for Disease Control and Prevention estimates that each year in the United States, Campylobacter causes 1.3 million cases of human illness.
+13 to elucidate the mechanisms of AMR in C. jejuni.

-Understanding the molecular factors underlying the AMR pattern is crucial to address this challenge and propose effective solutions.
-To accomplish this, we developed a gene interaction network to identify highly interacting genes.14 Our study highlights the critical importance of identifying hub genes within these networks to elucidate the mechanisms of AMR in C. jejuni.
 By focusing on these hub genes, researchers have gained valuable insights into the functional aspects of AMR, facilitating the identification of potential therapeutic targets.
-Furthermore, our approach highlights the significance of assessing biological pathways at the gene level, providing a dynamic framework for understanding AMR mechanisms comprehensively.^{15,16} This study not only contributes to the scientific understanding of AMR but also provides essential insights necessary for the development of effective treatments for infections caused by C. jejuni.
+Furthermore, our approach highlights the significance of assessing biological pathways at the gene level, providing a dynamic framework for understanding AMR mechanisms comprehensively. ^{15,16} This study not only contributes to the scientific understanding of AMR but also provides essential insights necessary for the development of effective treatments for infections caused by C. jejuni.